 The second is given at age 4 to 6 years.

 Infants immunized at < 1 year of age still require 2 additional doses given after the first birthday.
 Vaccine provides long-lasting immunity and has decreased measles incidence in the US by 99%.
 The vaccine causes mild or inapparent, noncommunicable infection.
 Fever > 38° C occurs 5 to 12 days after inoculation in 5 to 15% of vaccinees and can be followed by a rash.
-Central nervous system reactions are exceedingly rare; the measles vaccine does not cause autism Measles-mumps-rubella (MMR) vaccine and autism Despite the rigorous vaccine safety systems in place in the US, some parents remain concerned about the safety of the childhood vaccines and immunization schedule.
-These concerns have led some... read more .
+Central nervous system reactions are exceedingly rare; the measles vaccine does not cause autism Measles-mumps-rubella (MMR) vaccine Despite the rigorous vaccine safety systems in place in the US, some parents remain concerned about the safety of the use and schedule of vaccines in children.
+These concerns have led some parents... read more .